Abelian surfaces admitting an (l,l)-endomorphism: Example

-Now that we have the notation for our output, let us compute all abelian surfaces with a $(2,2)$-endomorphism~$x$.
-In the case $\Z[x]=\Z[\sqrt{2}]$, we know from Lemma~\ref{lem:humbertsurface} that there is only a single Humbert surface $H_{8}$, which is computed by Gruenewald~\cite{gruenewalddata}.
 Now suppose $\Z[x]$ is imaginary quadratic.
 We start with the case where the Hermitian form $S$ of Section~\ref{ssec:imagquad} is definite. \begin{lemma} Let $A$ be a principally polarized abelian surface over $\C$ and $x:A\rightarrow A$ a $(2,2)$-isogeny.
 If $\Z[x]$ is imaginary quadratic and $S$ of Section~\ref{ssec:imagquad} is definite, then $A$ is isomorphic to one of $E_{-4}\times E_{-4}, E_{-7}\times E_{-7}, E_{-8}\times E_{-8}$, and $J(C_{-8})$. \end{lemma} \begin{proof} Example \ref{quadraticfields} shows that $\Z[x]$ is the maximal order of the imaginary quadratic field of discriminant $D\in \{-4,-7,-8\}$.
-By replacing $(M,T)$ by its complex conjugate, we may assume that $S$ is \emph{positive} definite.
+By replacing $(M,T)$ by its complex conjugate, we may assume that $S = \delta(\Z[x])T$ is \emph{positive} definite.